Pumpkin Spice Melt-and-Pour Soap Recipe: Easy Fall DIY!

 Add the Pumpkin Spice Essential Oil Blend

-Let the melted soap cool slightly (to around 130°F or below) before adding essential oils.
-This helps preserve the scent, since high heat can cause delicate oils to evaporate.
-Add 10–15 drops of your chosen blend and stir well to evenly distribute the fragrance.
+Let the melted soap cool slightly (to around 130°F or below) before adding essential oils to preserve the scent.
+High heat can damage delicate oil compounds.

 Carefully pour the scented soap mixture into your silicone molds.